This article provides information about what and where to eat in Puebla, Mexico.

 This was a dish I was eager to try in Puebla.
 I have heard of it since I was a kid.
 It consists of a poblano chile filled with a picadillo (meat, nuts, fruits, and spices) and topped with Castilian walnut sauce and pomegranate seeds.
 The colors of the dish represent the ones of the Mexican flag.

 Some people give me a weird look when I describe the dish.
 Believe me, after trying it, that is what I wanted to eat every day.
 The sauce has a creamy, nutty flavor that goes well with the bitterness of the chile.
 My picadillo had meat, piñon (a type of nut), and ripe plantains.
 It was delicious.
 The chiles en nogada are available from August to October.
 There are restaurants that offer the dish the entire year.

 Mixiote de Carnero

-This sauce is made mainly with pumpkins seed (pepitas).
-Serrano chilies, garlic, cilantro, chicken stock and other ingredients are added to the mixture.
+This sauce is made mainly with pumpkin seed (pepitas).
+Serrano chilies, garlic, cilantro, chicken stock, and other ingredients are added to the mixture.
 The sauce is served over poultry.
 My husband loved it.

 Tortitas de Santa Clara

 These sweets were also created by nuns.
 A cookie is covered with a pumpkin seed glaze.
 They are sold all around the city.